UoA-CARES/cares_reinforcement_learning/README.md

 ```

 ### Test
-The test command is used to run evaluation loops on a trained reinforcement learning model on the envrionment, users can load the trained model to evaluate how well the model performs on the given task with different evaluation seeds and over any number of episodes.
+The test command is used to run evaluation loops on a trained reinforcement learning model on the environment, users can load the trained model to evaluate how well the model performs on the given task with different evaluation seeds and over any number of episodes.

 ```
 cares-rl test --data_path <PATH_TO_TRAINING_DATA> --eval_seed <EVAL_SEED> --episodes <NUM_EPISODES>